LATEST: Covid-19 figures for Laois and neighbouring counties

 Westmeath remained at 671.
 Longford stays at 285.

+The county with the lowest incidence is Leitrim with just 84 cases.

-Up to date figures from the Health Protection, Surveillance Centre show that nine more people with Covid-19 have died in Ireland after contracting the virus.
-There have now been a total 1,691 deaths in Ireland.
+Up to date figures from the Health Protection, Surveillance Centre show that five more people with Covid-19 have died in Ireland after contracting the virus.
+There have now been a total 1,695. deaths in Ireland.

-A further nine confirmed cases of Covid-19 were confirmed as of midnight, Monday, June 8 bringing the total number official cases of Covid-19 infections in Ireland to 25,215 cases since February 29.
+A further 19 confirmed cases of Covid-19 were confirmed as of midnight, Tuesday, June 9 bringing the total number official cases of Covid-19 infections in Ireland to 25,231 cases since February 29.

 Leave your comment